dice-group/TemporalFC/README.md

 ```

 ## Reproducing Results
-There are two options to repreoduce the results.
+There are two options to reproduce results.
-1) using pre-generated data, and
+1) Using pre-processed input dataset, and
-2) Regenerate data from scratch.
+2) Regenerate input dataset from scratch.

-Select any 1 of the these 2 options above.
+Select any 1 of these 2 options.

-### 1) Re-Using pre-generated data
+### 1) Re-Using pre-generated dataset
 download and unzip data and embeddings files in the root folder of the project.

 ``` html